-AUTO-Down Feature - If Equipped
+Auto-Down Feature

-The driver's door power window switch and passenger door power window switch have an AUTO-down feature.
+The driver door power window switch and some model passenger door power window switches have an autodown feature.
 Push the window switch to the second detent, release, and the window will go down automatically.

 To open the window part way, push the window switch to the first detent and release it when you want the window to stop.